 Frazier's large open parking area accommodates trailers and pull vehicles arranged in a variety of parking configurations.
 Facilities include vault toilets, a shelter with group-sized picnic tables, grills, and fire rings, a watering trough, and water hydrants.

-- Be prepared for the heat.
-During June, July, and August, temperatures reach well over 100 degrees and many RV air conditioners cannot keep up.
+Be prepared for the heat.
+During June, July, and August, temperatures reach well over 100 degrees.

 At an elevation of 2,200 feet, the group site has stunning views of the blue water and sunsets against three mountainous wilderness areas.